Device + Agent

-When the crypto methods become available to agents paired to production devices, their use will be rate-limited as follows.
+When the crypto.sign() and crypto.verify() methods are called by agents paired to production devices, their use will be rate-limited as follows.
 Each agent has 40 usage credits which will be spent according to the length of the key used to sign or verify the data on a per-call basis:

 credits used = key length in bits ÷ 1024

 Credits are topped up at the fixed rate of two credits per second.

 Note We reserve the right to alter the number of credits provided to an agent, the rate of renewal and the cost per key.

 The hashing functions provided by the crypto object — crypto.sha256() and crypto.hmacsha256() — are computationally intensive, and customers should be aware that calling the object’s methods may have an impact on application performance on the device.

 For example, on an imp004m, using 32-byte messages and keys, crypto.sha256() takes approximately 740-800µs, and crypto.hmacsha256() takes approximately 1000-1100µs.
 For longer messages, the throughput is approximately 1.2MB/s.